MicroEJ/docs/Tutorials/tutorialSoftwareRobot.rst

 operations ``press()``, ``move()`` and ``release()`` the click and drag actions are simulated.
 With the ``pause()`` we ensure we do it exactly at the same speed as the human who recorded it.

-Use Robot in our main application
+Use Robot in our Main Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Copy the commands into a function and call it from the main application at the same place where ``WatchPointer`` was called.